kiegroup/droolsjbpm-knowledge/kie-archetypes/kie-service-spring-boot-archetype/README.md

 when you generate the app.

 This setup allows you to easily add more db setups.
-Just add your profile with needed depends in your apps pom.xml and then create a new application-YOUR_DB.properties file where you can update the data source configuration to reflect your db values.
+Just add your profile with needed depends in your apps pom.xml and then create a new application-YOUR_DB.yml file where you can update the data source configuration to reflect your db values.

 Remote debugging